vibe77/CI-Project-1/README.md

 The main image was inspired from the Code Institute's Love Running project with changes to fit the websites design.

 The footer code was taken from the Code Institute's Love Running project with some small changes to match website design.

+The sign up form was also taken from the Code Institute's Love Running project with changes to match the website design.

+## Media
+The images used on the site were from [Unsplash.com](https://unsplash.com/) under thier license.